 8. Dramatic Arched Floor Lamp with Pleated Lampshade

 To say that this arc lamp has character is an understatement.
 Its dark wooden stand tapers like a tree trunk, bending to the side like an island palm.
-A cream colored lampshade hangs off the tip like it grew there.
+A cream-colored lampshade hangs off the tip as it grew there.
 The light within looks like sunlight coming through a leaf.
-If you love your open floor plan, but need something to fill up all that space, this floor lamp is for you.
+If you love your open floor plan but need something to fill up all that space, this floor lamp is for you.
 It echoes the shape of your house plants.
 The lamp, with its controlled whimsy, would be a nice piece for a kid’s room.
 A two-pronged stand stabilizes it.

 9. Glamorous Tree Lamp with Three Perforated Shades

 Wow your guests with an exquisite tree lamp that provides both practical and decorative lighting.
 Atop a brushed metal base, this willowy lamp stand branches out into three small lamps.
 The ceramic lampshades are shaped like irregular globes, punctured with holes that will cast tiny constellations on the nearby walls.
 But it’s more than just a pretty piece.
 Each lamp can be swiveled and pointed in any direction.
 This ethereal floor lamp is lovely mood lighting for a bedroom, while also supplying light for your midnight reading sessions.
 Place it in a corner to get the full starry night effect.